-The UK has an 'opt-in' collective action system for product litigation (rather than a US-style opt-out 'class action') and punitive damages are not available.
-However, group actions are still a considerable threat (and claimant firms are very active in the automotive sector, particularly around diesel claims and other product claims), so companies operating in the sector should be aware of this risk.
+The UK has an opt-in collective actions system for product litigation (rather than a US-style opt-out class action) and punitive damages are not available.
+However, group actions are still a considerable threat (and claimant firms are very active in the automotive sector, particularly around diesel emissions claims and other product claims), so companies operating in the sector should be aware of this risk.

-Developments in the automotive industry, such as the increasing prominence of hybrid vehicles, electric vehicles and connected vehicles, and the emergence of autonomous driving systems, will also impact the liability landscape in the UK.
+Developments in the automotive industry, such as the increasing prominence of hybrid, electric and connected vehicles, and the emergence of autonomous driving systems, will also impact the liability landscape in the UK.